dhildeb/dhildeb/README.md

 I'm daniel, im a full-stack software developer.
 I come from a background in construction, with businesses management.

 - 🔭 I’m currently working on boise codeworks software developer bootcamp
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Bootstrap, MVC Pattern, Vue and Auth0.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Bootstrap, MVC Pattern, Vue, Auth0, C#, and SQL.
 - 💬 Ask me about Food, Games and my family.
 - ⚡ Fun fact: i have the heart of a lion! and a life-time ban from the boise zoo.